wintere/CommunityHistoriesWorkshopDB/README.md

 ## Decide How You Would Like to Access The Database
 1. If you would like to examine the database for purposes of data cleaning, browsing, or for performing SQL queries, we recommend using OpenRefine to access the database [using the following tutorial.](https://github.com/wintere/CommunityHistoriesWorkshopDB/blob/main/open_refine_access.md)
-2. If you would like to use the database create visualizations, we recommend using the Tableau connector to access the data through Tableau using the following tutorial.
+2. If you would like to use the database to create visualizations, we recommend using the Tableau connector to access the data through Tableau using the following tutorial.